SEB-Core/mongoose-recipes/README.md

 })
 ```

-After we update the recipe, we need to redirect to the recipe details page.
-In our `recipeController.js` file, in `updateRecipeById`, replace the `res.send` with:
+After you update the recipe, you need to redirect to the recipe details page.
+In your `recipeController.js` file, in `updateRecipeById`, replace the `res.send` with:

 ```js
 res.redirect(`/recipes/${recipe._id}`)